 - This service is only for the electronic receipt of correspondence concerning trade marks.
 For submitting documentation concerning trade mark procedures to the IPI, use the existing channels of communication.

-- It is not yet possible to apply for the electronic delivery of correspondence for trade mark procedures, namely:
+- It is not yet possible to apply for the electronic delivery of correspondence for the following trade mark procedures:

 - Opposition proceedings with a five-digit opposition number

-- Procedures concerning the registration of a trade mark with an application number smaller than 70000/2018
+- Procedures concerning the registration of a trade mark with an application number lower than 70000/2018

 - An electronic delivery address must always be linked to a postal delivery address in Switzerland.
 This means tht an electronic delivery address cannot be used with multiple postal delivery addresses.
 Please note that a foreign delivery address is also not permitted.

-If you later decide that you prefer to have correspondence delivered to your postal address for a specific procedure, please let us know by sending an e-mail to firstname.lastname@example.org.
+If you later decide that you prefer to have correspondence delivered to your postal address for a specific procedure, please let us know by sending an email to tm.admin. @ekomm.ipi .ch